News

 Museum Grounds and Environment Survey

-A survey of the museums grounds has been undertaken to help to build the Master Conservation plan.
-Everything has been considered from the rain water run off from the surrounding mountains, the soil composition to the wind direction.
-We are looking at the best and most sympathetic ways to protect the sculptures going forward, it’s exciting but also difficult work.
+A survey of the museums grounds has been undertaken to help build the Museum’s Master Conservation plan.
+Everything is being considered from the rain water run off from the surrounding mountains to the soil composition and prevailing wind direction.
+As part of the survey all artworks will also be inspected.
+We are looking at the best and most sympathetic way to protect the sculptures going forward, it’s exciting but also difficult work.
 February 2026

 Casual Mixer at the Sourdough Salon